vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa-2.md

 So what aspects will be addressed by the TR?
 Well, potentially *anything* that SG15 would like to include (and the governing body is willing to approve).
-Most likely it will encompass all aspects related to tooling around the language.
+Most likely it will encompass various concepts related to tooling around the language.

-The tooling aspects have been ignored by the IS for decades (for better or worse) and has resulted in the proliferation of dozens of incompatible tools and informal community conventions.
-With the TR, we will be able to acknowledge things that have been deemed "out-of-scope" in the standard, such as the filesystem, shared libraries, build systems, package managers, and binary distribution.
+The C++ tooling ecosystem has been ignored by the IS for decades (for better or worse), which has resulted in the proliferation of dozens of incompatible tools and informal community conventions.
+With the TR, we will be able to address things that have been deemed "out-of-scope" for the IS such as the filesystem, shared libraries, build systems, package managers, and binary distribution.
 Large projects like my [libman](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/libman/develop/data/spec.bs), smaller aspects like Isabella
 Muerte's [Module Partition Lookup](https://wg21.link/p1302r1), or Corentin's desire for [filesystem-oriented module mapping](https://cor3ntin.github.io/posts/modules_mapping/) can all be included.
-All three of these projects might be deemed beyond the scope of the IS, since they specifically discuss filesystem layouts and directory structures.
+All three of these projects might be deemed beyond the scope of the IS since they specifically discuss filesystem layouts and directory structures.

-SG15 will not be going too far down the rabbit hole before C++20 is finalized.
-In the TR presentation given at Kona, the following aspects were called out as candidates for inclusion in the TR before/with C++20:
+SG15 will not be going too far down the rabbit hole of TR possibilities before C++20 is finalized.
+In the TR presentation given at Kona, the following points were called out as candidates for inclusion in the TR before/with C++20:

 - Module name <-> Module header unit name mapping
 - Module name <-> BMI mapping